neerajchavan/spring-jdbc/README.md

 ## Why we shouldn't create JdbcTemplate manually?
 - The `InsertStudent` class has an insert method which helps us to insert a student object to our student table.
     ```java
-    insert(Student student)
+    insert(Student student){
+        //To check implementation go to InsertStudent class, link given above
+    }
     ```

 - Imagine, We have **multiple DAO**'s like our `InsertStudent`.
 For example `BookDAO`, `TeacherDAO` etc. Now imagine, we need to insert a Book object record to the book table or Teacher object to teacher table.

 - So, In this scenario, we need the `JdbcTemplate` object again, inside our `BookDAO` or `TeacherDAO` so that we can call the `update()` over it, which will perform operations for us.

-- So, we may need the `JdbcTemplate` object in multiple DAO classes and **we don't want to create a new JdbcTemplate object in every DAO class.**
+- So, we may need the `JdbcTemplate` object in multiple DAO classes and we don't want to create a new JdbcTemplate object in every DAO class.

 **We shouldn't be creating objects and setting dependencies.
 Spring will do these things for us.**